play-curious/RedMetrics2/README.md

 Migrations are created in TypeScript in the `backend/migrations_src` directory and compiled to the standard `backend/migrations` directory in JS, before being run.

 To build and run the migrations, use `yarn knex migrate` on the backend.

+## Admin account

+To create an admin account, run `yarn seed` on the backend.
+It will create an account with the email `ADMIN_EMAIL` and `ADMIN_PASSWORD`, if they are in the `.env` file, or they will use a preset email and random password.
+The account information will be written to standard out.